UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is the Standard Choice Offer usually cheaper than a fixed-rate plan?

-It depends on market conditions.
-Sometimes the variable SCO rate is lower than available fixed-rate offers, particularly when gas prices drop.
-However, during periods of high demand or volatility, the SCO rate can exceed fixed rates.
-We recommend comparing current fixed offers to the recent SCO history to decide what fits your budget risk tolerance.
+It completely depends on current market conditions.
+Sometimes the variable SCO rate is significantly lower than available fixed-rate offers, particularly when gas prices drop in the spring and summer.
+However, during periods of high winter demand or global volatility, the SCO rate can easily exceed fixed rates.
+We always recommend comparing current fixed offers to the recent SCO history to decide what fits your risk tolerance.

 Can I cancel the Standard Choice Offer at any time?

-Yes, you can leave the Standard Choice Offer at any time without penalty.
-You simply need to enroll with a competitive retail supplier.
-Once your new enrollment is processed (which can take one to two billing cycles), you will be switched off the SCO automatically.
+Yes, you can leave the Standard Choice Offer at any time without paying an early termination fee.
+You simply need to enroll with a competitive retail supplier or join a government aggregation program.
+Once your new enrollment is fully processed, you will be switched off the SCO automatically.

 Why is there a supplier name on my bill if I’m on the SCO?

-You might see a company like Direct Energy, AEP Energy, or Interstate Gas Supply listed on your bill even if you are on the SCO.
-These companies participate in an auction to secure the right to service SCO customers.
-Despite their name appearing, they are required to charge you the regulated SCO rate, not their private retail rates.
+You might see a company like Direct Energy, AEP Energy, or Interstate Gas Supply listed on your bill even if you are on the default rate.
+These companies participate in a PUCO auction to secure the right to service SCO customers.
+Despite their brand name appearing on your statement, they are required by law to charge you the strictly regulated SCO rate, not their private retail rates.

 Does the SCO include carbon offsets or renewable gas?

-Generally, no. The Standard Choice Offer is based on the standard natural gas mix available in the pipeline system.
-If sustainability is a priority for you, you will need to switch to a retail supplier that specifically offers carbon-neutral gas or carbon offset programs.
+Generally, no. The Standard Choice Offer is based strictly on the standard natural gas mix available in the pipeline system.
+If sustainability is a major priority for your household, you will need to switch to a retail supplier that specifically offers carbon-neutral gas or verifiable carbon offset programs.

 Where can I check the current SCO rate?